 - Please contact the Cashier’s Office at email@example.com if you encounter a situation that will prevent you from depositing funds within this time frame.

-Departments are required to log receipts of all funds on the Departmental Deposit Slip.
+Departments are required to log receipts of all funds on the Department Deposit Form.
 Funds include coins, currency, checks, money orders, traveler’s checks and credit cards.
 All deposits must be brought to the Cashier’s Office by 3:00 pm (unless department is a direct depositor) A direct depositor is an area authorized by the Controller to deposit directly to the University’s bank account rather than making deposits at the Customer Service Window at the University Cashier’s Office.

 The Cashier’s Office is responsible for monitoring departmental deposits to ensure compliance with State guidelines.
 Departments that fail to adhere to established guidelines are required to submit a written explanation from the Dean or Department Head to the Assistant Bursar and include corrective action taken to ensure funds are deposited within guidelines.
 Failure to deposit funds within stated time frames may result in an audit finding and must be reported to University Management.